-When the Corporation acts as operator on a property that it has optioned, the expenses incurred for the work carried out on the property are charged to the partner who has optioned the property.
-A management fee is applied to the re-invoiced costs.
-These management fees are recognized as the costs are incurred to carry out the work.
-These management fees are recorded as income in the statement of loss and comprehensive loss.
+When the Corporation acts as operator on a property that it has optioned out, the expenses incurred for the work carried out on the property are charged back to the partner who has optioned the property.
+A management fee is applied on top of the expenses recognized as the costs are incurred to carry out the work.